reymond-group/smilesDrawer/doc/all.md

 <a name="SmilesDrawer+hasBridgedRing"></a>

 ### smilesDrawer.hasBridgedRing() ⇒ <code>boolean</code>
-Checks whether or not the current molecule contains a bridged ring.
+Checks whether or not the current molecule  a bridged ring.

 **Kind**: instance method of <code>[SmilesDrawer](#SmilesDrawer)</code>
-**Returns**: <code>boolean</code> - A boolean indicating whether or not the current molecule contains a bridged ring.
+**Returns**: <code>boolean</code> - A boolean indicating whether or not the current molecule  a bridged ring.
 <a name="SmilesDrawer+getHeavyAtomCount"></a>

 ### smilesDrawer.getHeavyAtomCount() ⇒ <code>number</code>